Home Holiday Decoration 101

 To create a festive window display, consider adding some seasonal accents that can transform your windows into works of art.

-- Snow Effects: Fake snow can be sprayed or sprinkled on your windows for a frosty look.
+• Fake Snow: Spray or sprinkle fake snow on your windows for a frosty look.
 Alternatively, stick snowflake decals to the glass for an instant winter wonderland.

 3. Go Beyond Traditional Decorations